isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

 If the packet contains only one IA_NA, the IAID value will be changed to ``0`` and stored as such in the lease storage.
 Similarly if the packet contains only one IA_PD, the IAID value will be changed to ``0`` and stored as such in the lease storage.
-The IAID is restored to its intitial value in the response back to the client.
+The IAID is restored to its initial value in the response back to the client.
 The change is visible in the identifier expression if the IAID is part of the expression.